Introduction to technical analysis

 Finding short term trading opportunities within the financial markets is about interpreting the current position of the market and then preparing yourself ahead of time for a potential move in your favour.
 It is essentially about taking a risk and seeking a positive outcome over a period of time.
 While it does not hold all the answers, technical analysis can be a useful tool to assist in this area.

-Compared to other schools of thought, technical analysis can be considered as a neutral tool which does not rely on an analyst’s forecast based on his or her views of forecasts or whether a market is undervalued or overvalued.
+Technical analysis can be considered as a neutral tool which does not rely only on an analyst’s forecast.
 Instead, technical analysts choose to focus on price patterns and timing.

 Advantages of technical analysis